Contacts

 Visa run

 It's not unusual for tourists in Malaysia to decide they want to extend their vacation beyond a month, even if they hadn't planned on it initially.
-If this happens, and if you prefer not to fly back home only to return again, you can utilize what's called a "visa run."
+If this happens, and if you prefer not to fly back home only to return again, you can use what's called a "visa run."
 This is a legal, albeit somewhat crafty, strategy to extend your stay in the country.

 A visa run requires you to leave Malaysia and visit another country for a minimum period (even just for a day), then return to Malaysia.
-A favorite destination for such trips is nearby Thailand, with the closest city being Hat Yai, easily accessible by ferry, train, or other public transportation due to its proximity.
+A favorite destination for such trips is nearby Thailand, with the closest city being Hat Yai, easily accessible by ferry, train, or other public transportation due to its close distance.

 Upon re-entering Malaysia, you'll receive a new entry stamp on your passport, granting you another month-long stay.
 But be warned: this method should be used sparingly.
-Using it more than twice consecutively may raise eyebrows among the authorities and potentially cause complications with your visa to Malaysia.
+Using it more than twice consecutively may raise questions among the authorities and potentially cause complications with your visa to Malaysia.

 How to renew your visa through the immigration office?